Introduction to Docker Swarm/ Definition

 - For serving the purpose of rolling out the updates for software among the containers.

-Below is the working of docker swarm which are as follows:
+Below is the working of docker swarm which is as follows:

 Working of Nodes